mongodb/mongo-go-driver/README.md

 Additional examples and documentation can be found under the examples directory and [on the MongoDB Documentation website](https://docs.mongodb.com/drivers/go/).

 -------------------------
-## Bugs / Feature Reporting
+## Feedback

+For help with the driver, please post in the [MongoDB Community Forums](https://developer.mongodb.com/community/forums/tag/golang/).

-New Features and bugs can be reported on jira: https://jira.mongodb.org/browse/GODRIVER
+New features and bugs can be reported on jira: https://jira.mongodb.org/browse/GODRIVER

 -------------------------
 ## Testing / Development